cph-cachet/carp.core-kotlin/README.md

     deviceId = "xxxxxxxxx"
 }
 val runtime: StudyRuntimeStatus = client.addStudy( studyDeploymentId, deviceToUse )
-var isDeployed = runtime.isDeployed // True, because there are no dependent devices.
+var isDeployed = runtime is StudyRuntimeStatus.Deployed // True, because there are no dependent devices.

 // Suppose a deployment also depends on a "Clinician's phone" to be registered; deployment cannot complete yet.
 // After the clinician's phone has been registered, attempt deployment again.